What is Payment Fraud? What are the Best Strategies to Protect Your Business?

 - Payment Fraud

-Payment fraud refers to any criminal fraud tactic where the perpetrator conducts a financial transaction without a valid authorization to do so.
+Payment fraud refers to any criminal fraud tactic by which the perpetrator conducts a financial transaction without a valid authorization to do so.
 The fraudster typically impersonates a legitimate user, then completes as many purchases as possible (often in quick succession) to acquire goods for resale.

-As we alluded to already, a wide variety of individual tactics fall under the umbrella of payment fraud.
+Like we alluded to already, there are dozens of individual tactics and scams that fraudsters can use to commit payment fraud.
 Some of the most common include:

 Hackers can obtain the data they need, including cardholder information, banking information, login credentials, etc., through a variety of channels.
 Phishing is a common tactic where the fraudster creates a dummy site or email designed to trick a user into handing over their information.
 The fraudster might also use malware to steal information from cardholders without their knowledge or purchase stolen information on the dark web.